ergo-services/ergo/docs/networking/network-stack.md

 })
 ```

 `FragmentSize` controls at what point messages get split.
-This is a sender-side setting -- the receiver reassembles whatever arrives regardless of the sender's fragment size.
+This is a sender-side setting; the receiver reassembles whatever arrives regardless of the sender's fragment size.
 Two nodes can use different fragment sizes.

 `FragmentTimeout` sets how long the receiver waits for all fragments before discarding an incomplete assembly.
 If a sender crashes mid-message or a connection drops, partial assemblies are cleaned up after this timeout.